maltesermailo/android_kernel_pantah/Documentation/driver-api/pps.rst

  * path: reports the PPS source's device path, that is the device the PPS source is connected to (if it exists).

+Android: Calculate the monotonic clock from the timespec clock

+   Calculate the monotonic clock from the timespec clock to generate PPS elapsed real-time event value and stores the result into /sys/class/pps/pps0/assert_elapsed.

+   Because we have requirements to make sure the delta between standard time, say the GPS Time, and elapsedRealtime < 1 millisecond, regular linux clock timestamp is not enough for our use case.
+   The pin PPS will generate elapsedRealtime event at 1 sec boundary which is an exact value of the monotonic clock from the kernel PPS driver (/sys/class/pps/pps0/assert_elapsed).

+   Whenever AP receives this pulse, kernel's pps driver timestamp this elapsedRealtime event and let this time available via sysfs node (/sys/class/pps/pps0/assert_elapsed) or the IOCTL call.

+   Bug: 258364350

 Testing the PPS support
 -----------------------